Introduction & model history

 As with the existing i4 and iX3, the iX1 shares its body with conventional petrol and diesel models, but BMW expects a third of new X1 sales to be the fully electric version.
 The iX1 will roll down the same production line as its ICE relations so that manufacturing can be flexible to customer demand.
 That should be good news for supply, and help avoid the long waiting lists which currently affect the i4 especially.

 The iX1 pairs 64.7kWh of usable battery with either a single or double electric motors.
-The single motor entry-level model is front wheel drive with maximum output of 201bhp, which accelerates from zero to 62 mph in 8.6 seconds.
-Its top speed is electronically limited to 106 mph.
-The two motor model is four wheel drive with a total of 308bhp and up to 272 miles of range.
+The single motor entry-level model is front wheel drive with maximum output of 201bhp, while the two-motor model is four-wheel drive with a total of 308bhp and up to 272 miles of range.
 The latter is just 13 miles down on the iX3 while the former is actually a bigger number than the larger model in the range.

 It’ll charge at 11kW AC as standard – going from 0-100 per cent in six hours – while optional 22kW charging cuts this to 3h45m.
 It’ll accept up to 130kW of DC charge, completing 10-80 per cent in around half an hour.

-The steering is light and not brimming with the feel of a 3-Series but it shouldn’t offend.
+The steering is light and not brimming with the feel of a BMW 3 Series but it shouldn’t offend.
 It’s a neat and tidy car to drive without ever being an outright thriller.

-This a BMW we’re recommending on its practicality and interior design over its chassis verve.
+This is a BMW we’re recommending on its practicality and interior design over its chassis verve.
 Which is a slightly odd feeling; cars made by this brand have a tradition of topping their class thanks to dynamic star quality.
 If you can live without a laugh-out-loud chassis beneath you, though, BMW has made a very adept electric family car in the iX1.
-It's expensive, certainly, but we can expect cheaper models with only one motor to appear later.
-BMW's smallest plug-in SUV might be the one that slots into your life most simply.
+It's expensive, certainly, but BMW's smallest plug-in SUV might be the one that slots into your life most simply.